Spencer Brown (musician)

 Onofrio Spencer Jeffrey Bruno, professionally known as Spencer Brown, is an American electronic dance music artist, producer, and DJ.
-He is best known for his albums, 'Illusion of Perfection' (2018) and 'Stream of Consciousness' (2020), and for his collaborations with deadmau5 and Above & Beyond.
+He has released three continuous mix albums, 'Illusion of Perfection' (2018), 'Stream of Consciousness' (2020), and 'Equanimity" (2023) and has charted at the top of the Beatport charts for progressive house, house, techno, trance, and deep house.

-While Brown’s music can mainly be classified as progressive house, his sound spans across a wide range of electronic music, including techno, trance, and deep house.
+He is known for his collaborations with John Digweed, deadmau5, and Above & Beyond.

 Early life and education

-Brown was born in Los Gatos, CA. At the age of 2, he started drumming.
-Around age 12, he started DJing and producing his own music, motivated by his dislike of the music selection at school parties.
-His first gigs included teenage birthday parties, Bar/Bat Mizvahs, and middle school parties.
-He moved to Dallas, TX when he was 13, where his DJ business grew.
-When Brown was 14, he discovered progressive house music through Axwell, Eric Prydz, and later Avicii.
-He graduated with distinction in 2016 in Electrical & Computer Engineering with a minor in Computer Science from Duke University - Pratt School of Engineering.
+Brown was born in Los Gatos, CA. Around age 12, he started DJing and producing his own music, motivated by his dislike of the music selection at school parties.
+He then moved to Dallas, TX, where he formed a band with future author Max Marshall.
+He graduated with distinction in 2016 in Electrical & Computer Engineering with a minor in Computer Science from Duke University – Pratt School of Engineering, where he wrote his thesis on omnidirectional speakers.

 Career

 Brown got his first break when Avicii signed him to his label for his "Chalice EP" on LE7ELS in 2014.
 He made his live debut opening for Avicii at the Hollywood Bowl in 2013.
-Thereafter, he toured North America, opening for Avicii’s True Tour.
-After graduating from Duke University, his career picked pace, when he continued touring and releasing music with world-known DJs like Above & Beyond and deadmau5.
+Thereafter, he toured North America, opening for Avicii's True Tour.
+After graduating from Duke University, his career picked up pace, when he continued touring and releasing music with world-known DJs like Above & Beyond and deadmau5.
 In a few years, Brown saw support from some of dance music's biggest international acts, including Calvin Harris, Armin van Buuren, Avicii, Sasha, FISHER, and Pete Tong.

-Brown released his debut studio album, presented in mixed format, titled 'Illusion of Perfection’ on May 11, 2018.
-His dislike of radio-edits inspired his decision to create a mixalbum.
+Brown released his debut studio album, presented in mixed format, titled 'Illusion of Perfection' on May 11, 2018.
+His dislike of radio edits inspired his decision to create a mixalbum.
 He released his second album, also presented in mixed format, called 'Stream of Consciousness' on January 31, 2020.
 Collaborators included label mates Ben Böhmer, Marsh, and Qrion.
 Both albums became number one on the iTunes Dance charts and presented Brown with international headline tours.
 In 2021, Spencer was signed by Sasha to his Last Night on Earth imprint and to Insomniac's newly established Factory 93 label imprint, further establishing his reputation in the global house and techno scene.

+Brown launched his own label, diviine, in 2022, with support from Eric Prydz.
+John Digweed began playing Brown's releases that year, and the two began to collaborate soon after.
+In 2023 he released 'Equanimity' and began a 61-show headlining tour across the Americas, Europe, and Asia.
+In 2024, Brown released music on Bedrock and Global Underground and began a residency of open-to-close shows at Stereo Montreal.
+In 2025 he released his first Balance mix, in addition the single 'Offsides' with Diplo's Higher Ground.